MapsPeople/docs/collections/_web/v4/guides/search_and_filtering.md

 The `debounce` method is there to ensure that the service is not being called too rapidly.
 This method delays the execution of the function by 500ms, unless `debounce` is called again within 500ms, in which case the timer is reset.

 See this article ["What is debouncing" by Jamis Charles](https://medium.com/@jamischarles/what-is-debouncing-2505c0648ff1) for a more detailed description of the `debounce` concept.

 When the function executes, we check to see if the input is empty or not.
 If the input is not empty, we proceed to construct the request object.

-When the function executes, we check to see if the input is empty or not.
-If the input is not empty, we proceed to construct the request object.